 Want a free trip to Sweden, including 2 roundtrip tickets and a night at a first class hotel?
 ALL you need to do is buy a new Volvo.
-Okay, okay, having to buy a car does kind of stretch the definition of a “free” trip, but if you’re already in the market for a new car, this might be a good option.
+Okay, okay, having to buy a car does kind of stretch the definition of a “free” trip, but if you’re already in the market for a new car, then Volvo Overseas delivery might be a good option.

 Volvo overseas delivery